 The syntax here is used to determine to ARN or Amazon Resource Name.
 In this case ‘my_new_bucket’ in S3

 - Not all services use AWS IAM so check out the restrictions

 - It’s important to test that the policies are doing what you think they are.
 Along with the tool to build your policies, AWS offers a simulator that will test your policy will do what is expected.
 There is a bit of set up involved but it’s well worth it to make sure you are granting the right level of access to your users.

-- The biggest challenge is determining who needs access to what before you start creating policies.
+- The biggest challenge with AWS IAM is determining who needs access to what before you start creating policies.
 Take time to plan what your users are likely to need, and not need, to follow the principle of least privilege.
 But allow for some flexibility if privileges need to be elevated in future.